Étienne Jeaurat: Work

-He achieved considerable success with his historical and mythological works, his portraits and still lifes, often emulating the style of Chardin.
+Jeaurat achieved considerable success with his historical and mythological works, his portraits and still lifes, often emulating the style of Chardin.
 But it was above all his genre paintings which attracted interest.
 In particular, his conversation pieces in the style of David Teniers the Younger ensured his popularity.
 He was in his time referred to as the 'French Teniers'.

 He was adept at painting lively scenes in the streets of Paris such as The girls of pleasure at Salpétrière driven through the Porte St-Bernard (1755) showing prostitutes being transported to the Salpétrière prison.
 He also painted a series of eight works depicting scenes from La Fontaine's fables as well as religious works.